 \section{Evaluation of the estimators $\hat{s}_{\rm FPR}$ and $\hat{s}_{\rm TUR}$ for a random walk on a two-dimensional lattice}

 We derive the equations Eqs.~(\ref{eq:SFPR}) and (\ref{eq:STUR}) for the estimators $\hat{s}_{\rm FPR}$ and $\hat{s}_{\rm TUR}$, respectively, of the random walk process on the two-dimensional lattice, as illustrated in Fig.~\ref{fig:tradeoff2}.
 To this purpose, we derive an explicit expression for the quantities $P_-$, $\langle \T\rangle$, and $\langle \T^2\rangle$ appearing in the definitions of $\hat{s}_{\rm FPR}$ and $\hat{s}_{\rm TUR}$ in (\ref{eq:defSFPR}).
-The expressions we require are first-passage quantities associated with the first passage time $\T$, as defined in Eq.~(\ref{eq:TJDef}), for the current $J_t$, as defined in Eq.~(\ref{eq:JDef}).
+The expressions we require are first-passage quantities associated with the first passage time $\T$ of the current $J_t$, as defined in Eqs.~(\ref{eq:TJDef}) and (\ref{eq:JDef}), respectively.

-As will become soon evident, we can use the martingale theory of Sec.~\ref{sec:stop} to derive expressions for the first-passage quantities associated to $\T$.
-In this appendix we sketch this approach, and we refer for details to the the Appendices D and E of Ref.~\cite{neri2022universal}.
+As will become soon evident, we can use the martingale theory of Sec.~\ref{sec:stop} to derive expressions for first-passage quantities associated with $\T$.
+In this appendix we sketch this approach, and we refer for details to the Appendices D and E of Ref.~\cite{neri2022universal}.